SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 Notice that such a design guide primitives to provide a clear separation between the _fast and slow paths_.
 Primitives generally provide a safe implementation for a fast path, leaving the slow path to the fallback code.

-#### Decoding a Method's Primitive Index
+### Decoding a Method's Primitive Index

 We distinguish primitive methods from non-primitive methods using a bit in their first literal.
 The primitive index of a primitive method is stored in its first bytecode instruction: a call primitive bytecode.
 The call primitive bytecode is a 3-byte bytecode instruction with opcode 248.
 The two subsequent bytes represent the primitive index in little endian: `byte1 + (byte2 << 8)`.
-The following code shows how the runtime extracts the primitive index of a method.
+The following code shows how the runtime extracts the method primitive index of a method.

 ```
 Interpreter >> primitiveIndexOf: methodPointer